Mildred Benson: Stratemeyer Syndicate

 In the spring of 1926, literary publisher Edward Stratemeyer wrote an ad looking for ghostwriters for the Stratemeyer Syndicate.
-Benson applied, mentioning that she had plans to move to New York City where Stratemeyer's offices were located.
-At his request, Benson sent Stratemeyer some of her work with which he was impressed.
+Benson applied, mentioning that she had plans to move to New York City, where Stratemeyer's offices were located.
+At his request, Benson sent Stratemeyer some of her work, with which he was impressed.
 While vacationing, she met Stratemeyer in New York in July and was offered to undertake the Ruth Fielding series.
 Under the pseudonym of Alice B. Emerson, Benson wrote Ruth Fielding and Her Great Scenario.
 Stratemeyer credited Benson's writing for reviving sales of the Fielding series.

-Syndicate ghostwriters took the outlines supplied by Stratemeyer and wrote the novel based from an outline sent to them.
+Syndicate ghostwriters took the outlines supplied by Stratemeyer and wrote the novel based on that outline.
 After her initial meeting with Stratemeyer, Benson never saw him again; the work was done through correspondence.
 As with all Syndicate ghostwriters, under the terms of her contract, Benson was paid a flat fee of $125 to $250 for each Stratemeyer-outlined text, the equivalent of three months' pay for a newspaper reporter at that time.
 Ghostwriters signed away all rights to their texts and any claim to the Syndicate pseudonym used.
 Writers were, however, permitted to reveal that they wrote for the Syndicate.
 The Syndicate protected their pseudonyms to preserve series continuity as contributors to the series came and went.

 In 1929, Stratemeyer developed a new series of detective novels with Benson in mind as the ghostwriter.
-He initially titled the heroine "Stella Strong", though upon selling the series to Grosset & Dunlap, they chose the alternative name "Nan Drew" and lengthened the name to Nancy Drew.
+He initially named the heroine Stella Strong, though upon selling the series to Grosset & Dunlap, they chose the alternative name Nan Drew and lengthened the name to Nancy Drew.
 While Stratemeyer supplied the outlines of the first four novels for Benson, she developed Nancy's spunky, plucky personality, and her daring, adventurous spirit.
 Benson sought to make the heroine an unusually liberated woman for her time.
 She later said about writing the initial books, "I always knew the series would be successful.
 I just never expected it to be the blockbuster that it has been.
 I'm glad that I had that much influence on people."